Fabrication Services

 Sand Cast Prototypes

-Sand casting is available for larger, simpler, or more forgiving geometries.
-This method supports faster turnaround and lower cost when ultra-fine internal detail or advanced alloy control is not required.
+Sand casting for larger, simpler, or more forgiving geometries.
+Faster turnaround and lower cost when fine internal detail or advanced alloy control is not required.
+3D printed plugs enable an expedited option on qualifying parts.

 Expedited 24-Hour Option (When Eligible)